Back-and-forth trade moves leave businesses uncertain, wary

 Many companies are forced to pass along the costs of the tariffs to their customers, but some absorb it.
 Sartori, facing competition in Mexico from domestic cheesemakers, split the extra 25% with its Mexican business partners last year, and took a hit to its profits.

-Owners may have to cope with a trade war by raising prices and seeing reduced profit margins for a period of time, Ceru says.

-"For most small and mid-sized companies, the best they can do is hunker down and do their best to survive."
+"For most small and mid-sized companies, the best they can do is hunker down and do their best to survive," said Dennis Ceru, an adjunct professor of entrepreneurship at Babson College.